ricardo-figueiredo-avalara/avataxbr-clients/bash-client/README.md

-# BR16 - API Bash client
+# AvaTax Brazil Bash client

 ## Overview
-This is a Bash client script for accessing BR16 - API service.
+This is a Bash client script for accessing AvaTax Brazil service.

 The script uses  cURL underneath for making all REST calls.